sschleemilch/slimline.nvim/README.md

 It started with doing my own statusline implementation.
 Therefore, configuration options are quite limited and the design is very opinionated at this moment.
-Reason for writing it was mainly just 4 fun and having exactly what I want, function and aestetic wise.
+Reason for writing it was mainly just 4 fun and having exactly what I want, function and aesthetic wise.

 Currently only those components are available that cannot be reordered or switched off.
 Configuration options are mainly about changing the style:

 - Mode
 - Filename + Path
-- Git Branch + File added, modified and removed lines
+- Git Branch + File added, modified and removed lines (requires [gitsigns](https://github.com/lewis6991/gitsigns.nvim))
 - Filetype and attached LSPs
 - File progress and overall number of lines

 Slimline creates highlight groups from given highlight groups in the config.
-The default configuration uses highlight groups that are set by every colorscheme there is.
+The default configuration uses highlight groups that are set by every colorscheme out there.
-Therefore it supports every colorscheme by design and should look quite good with defaults.
+Therefore it supports every colorscheme out of the box and should look quite good with defaults.
 Of course you can tweak that however you want using the `hl` part of the config options.

-> [!CAUTION]
-> Colorschemes that enabled transparent mode will not work since slimline uses
-> the background color as a foreground color for components.
-I did not find
-> a workaround yet

 ## Screenshots